Istiyaqueahmad/Realtime-Data-Streaming-With-TCP-Socket-Apache-Spark-OpenAI-LLM-Kafka-and-Elasticsearch/README.md

 Realtime Data Streaming With TCP Socket, Apache Spark, OpenAI LLM, Kafka and Elasticsearch
 # This project serves as a comprehensive guide to building an end-to-end data engineering pipeline using TCP/IP Socket, Apache Spark, OpenAI LLM, Kafka and Elasticsearch.
 It covers each stage from data acquisition, processing, sentiment analysis with ChatGPT, production to kafka topic and connection to elasticsearch.

-#The project is designed with the following components:

 Data Source: We use yelp.com dataset for our pipeline.
 TCP/IP Socket: Used to stream data over the network in chunks